 Not all pain in the buttocks is the same.
 For example, pain in the buttocks that radiates down the leg often receives a quick diagnosis of sciatica, which is pain caused by irritation in the nerve.
 However, piriformis syndrome has similar symptoms that result from a completely different cause.
+So how do I know if I have sciatica or piriformis?

 At ProActive Physical Therapy in Tucson, AZ, our expert physical therapists work with you to identify the cause of your pain and determine the best course of action to provide relief.
 In dealing with such similar conditions, a professional diagnosis is essential.
 Otherwise, symptoms may worsen with improper treatment.